Search

 Synthetic fibers like polyester and nylon lead the pack regarding true performance capability.
 The polymer materials are specially engineered to lock moisture in quickly and lift it to the surface.
 Pieces made purely of polyester or nylon will dry the fastest and feel the lightest during intense training.

-However, many athletes and outdoor enthusiasts find pure synthetics have an unpleasant, slick, plastic-like feel against the skin.
-Here’s where trusted natural fibers like Merino wool bridge the gap – providing temperature regulation and moisture control on par with synthetics while feeling softer.
+However, many athletes and outdoor enthusiasts find pure synthetics unpleasant, slick, and plastic-like against the skin.
+Here’s where trusted natural fibers like Merino wool bridge the gap—providing temperature regulation and moisture control on par with synthetics while feeling softer.

 The environmental impact also favors responsibly sourced wool or plant-based fibers.
 Synthetics like polyester shed microplastics into waterways during washing.
 Brands now recycle plastic bottles into polyester, but biodegrading fibers like wool or cotton have a clear upside.